What is a clarinet

 - Middle tube: this is the part that contains the rest of the key mechanics and is also where the right hand is supported.

 The clarinet and other woodwind instruments have two methods or mechanics that differ from each other.
 These systems are the French Boehm and the German oehler.
-However, we will only describe in broad outline the general mechanical parts.
+However, we will only broadly-describe the general mechanical parts.

-- Reed: one of the most important parts of the clarinet.
-It is a reed that is used to shape the sound and achieve many of the different nuances or techniques that have been created for this instrument.
+- Reed: one of the most important parts of the clarinet. it's a reed that is used to shape the sound and achieve many of the different nuances or techniques that have been created for this instrument.

 - Pistons or keys: these are pushbuttons with plates at the opposite end that cover the holes of the instrument when actuated.
 Through this action the different notes of a given musical scale are achieved.

-- Octave holder: a key located at the bottom of the upper tube.
-It is the one that allows access to the notes of the scale but one octave higher.
+- Octave holder: a key located at the bottom of the upper tube. it's the one that allows access to the notes of the scale but one octave higher.

 - Thumb rest: a piece of metal used to support the thumb.
 Its purpose is to provide balance in the grip of the instrument.